AuthenticPaulMeyers/Bootopia-REST-API/README.md

-# bootopia
+# Bootopia

-Bootopia is a social network for book lovers where users can:
+## Bootopia is a social network for book lovers where users can:

 1. Share their favorite books and what they’re currently reading.